greg-raven/grus/_posts/2019-09-04-please-confirm-the-presidents-nominees.md

 - judiciary
 ---

-As a FreedomWorks activist I'm urging you to confirm President Trump's conservative nominees.
+As a FreedomWorks activist I'm urging you to confirm President Donald J. Trump's conservative nominees.

 I understand that right before your August Recess the Senate confirmed just 13 of the president's judicial nominees and dozens of others.